2025 Spiritual Walks of Northern Japan

 Day 10: Nikko

-Travelling further south, you reach one of the most popular holiday destinations of Japan, Nikko.
-Nikko's Toshogu Shrine is designated as a UNESCO World Heritage site and steeped in history, but this is not the only reason you are here.
-In mid to late October Nikko is ablaze in autumn foliage and it is simply exceptional.
-During your stay in Nikko you enjoy many walks around lakes and waterfalls beneath the reds, browns and golds of a Japanese autumn .
+Travelling further south, you reach one of the most historically significant sites of Japan, Nikko.
+Nikko's Toshogu Shrine is designated a UNESCO World Heritage site steeped in history, but this is not the only reason you are here.
+In mid to late October Nikko is ablaze with autumn foliage and it is simply exceptional.
+During your stay in Nikko, you enjoy many walks around lakes and waterfalls beneath the reds, browns and golds of Japanese autumn.

 (Total walking distance today - about 6 km)